Posted on 07 May 2012 17:30

 Although the primary treatment of any metabolic acidosis is to remove the underlying cause of the acidosis, the excess acid can be directly addressed by the administration of an alkaline agent, which is primarily bicarbonate.
 Sodium bicarbonate might be given as an IV and it is separated in the blood and the bicarbonate acts as a buffer against the access acid, bringing up the pH.

 The opposite of metabolic acidosis is metabolic alkalosis.
 This occurs when the amount of plasma bicarbonate increases enough to cause an increase in pH to beyond 7.45.
-Although there are many possible causes for that, it is sometimes induced by the over-consumption of antacids for the treatment of acid indigestion or GERD.
+Although there are many possible causes for this, it is sometimes induced by the over-consumption of antacids for the treatment of acid indigestion or GERD.
 The most common of these are sodium bicarbonate (baking soda) containing products, such as Alla-Seltzer.
 Although rare, the chronic over-use of these products can lead to an induced alkalosis.
 The intent of soda loading is to artificially induce this condition, which is caused unintentionally by excess antacid use.
 Large staggered doses are necessary to introduce enough bicarbonate to cause an increase in plasma buffering capacity.

 The reason that the buffering capacity of the blood is important has to do with how energy is generated during anaerobic performance.
 During the first 8 to 10 seconds, the primary fuel for muscle contraction is stored ATP.
 However, later and up to the first two minutes or so, the energy is supplied primarily by anaerboic glycolysis.
 The end product of this is lactate, which diffuses into the blood.
 This is also accompanied by an increase in the amount of hydrogen ions.
-The result is that during inense exercise the pH of the blood can drop to as low as 6.9, and even lower in the muscle.
+The result is that during intense exercise the pH of the blood can drop to as low as 6.9, and even lower in the muscle.
 At this level of pH, or acidity, the activity of phosphoructokinase, which is the key enzyme in glycolosis, greatly decreases, meaning that the further production of energy from anaerobic metabolism is restricted.
 The acidity also affects calcium channels, thereby also impairing muscle fiber contraction.
 This is one reason why the amount of work that can be maintained at relatively high intensities is limited.
 Since the increased acidity in the blood and muscles is the culprit, the idea of increasing the buffering capacity of the blood by artificially inducing alkalosis was hit upon in the 1930's, leading to the concept of using buffering agents such as sodium bicarbonate or sodium citrate.
 If this was done, it was reasoned, the acidity of the blood might be somewhat diminished leading to an increase in anaerobic performance.
 This concept was presented and confirmed experimentally by Dennig and Dill1.

-Therefore, practice of soda loading is not new; it has been used for at least 70 years and research into the question of whether the blood acid buildup (decreased pH) of the blood during high intensity anaerobic exercise could be attenuated have been going on since that time.
+Therefore, the practice of soda loading is not new; it has been used for at least 70 years and research into the question of whether the blood acid buildup (decreased pH) of the blood during high-intensity anaerobic exercise could be attenuated have been going on since that time.
 The effect of increasing bicarbonate is limited to the blood plasma, since the bicarbonate cannot enter the muscles.
 The concentration of bicarbonate in the muscles will remain unchanged and the accumulation of acid in the muscles inhibits muscle fiber contraction.
 However, the increased gradient of hydrogen ion concentration across the cell membrane accelerates the diffusion of hydrogen ions out of the cell, thus reducing the acidity in the muscle cell.
 So, in effect, the increased bicarbonate in the blood reduces the acid buildup in the muscles.
 Although this has been confirmed, whether soda loading actually does lead to increased performance is still questionable.

 Sodium citrate or sodium lactate loading is also used and widely advocated.
 Doses of 0.3 grams of sodium bicarbonate, 0.3 to 0.5g sodium citrate, or 0.4g of sodium lactate per kilogram of body weight is ingested 1 to 2 hours before the event.
 These doses should elevate blood pH for up to 3 hours after ingestion, peaking at 1 to 2 hours.

 There is no reason, whatsoever, that soda loading will help a maximum strength athlete performance of a 1RM as lactic acid buildup is not a factor in the time frame involved.
-However, the practice has found it's way into bodybuilding in an attempt to increase the volume of resistance training performed.
-Since anaerobic glycolosis continues to provide a small amount fuel during later stages of work, which is primarily aerobic, the question has also been raised as to whether soda loading could increase aerobic performance, but there has been no indications that this is true.
+However, the practice has found its way into bodybuilding in an attempt to increase the volume of resistance training performed.
+Since anaerobic glycolosis continues to provide a small amount fuel during later stages of work, which is primarily aerobic, the question has also been raised as to whether soda loading could increase aerobic performance, but there have been no indications that this is true.

 There is some evidence that this practice provides small results for anaerobic athletes who perform at high intensities lasting for around one minute and not more than two, as may be useful for an elite athlete, where the gain of 1 second can be significant.
 Around half of studies performed showed a beneficial effect, ranging from 2 to 62%.
 The very good results tend to occur only in the earlier studies, most likely because these studies were not well designed.
 Not all research studies have found a benefit, however, and the existence of an actual ergogenic effect is controversial.
 The benefit varies depending on the actual intensity of the exercise.
 It seems likely that any actual benefit is individual, causing some to speculate that certain people may be "non-responders".
 The idea of the non-responder is often used to explain inconsistent results with ergogenic aids, however, and should be met with skepticism.
 Although the amount of research is vast, the answer as to whether it works is still "maybe."

 Soda loading is not banned at this time by any athletic organizations but it is likely to be banned in the near future as it clearly goes against most doping regulations.
 It is certainly in violation of the USOC/IOC doping law which prohibits the "administration or use by a competing athlete of any foreign substance to the body or of any physiological substance taken in abnormal quantity or taken by an abnormal route of entry into the body with the sole intention of increasing in an artificial and unfair manner his/her performance in competition."
 Here, sodium bicarbonate loading would be the use of a "physiological substance" in "abnormal amounts" and this clearly qualifies it as a banned practice.
-According to the law, although it isn't explicitly banned by the Olympic committees, it is illegal, it is just not tested for.
+According to the law, although it isn't explicitly banned by the Olympic committees, it is illegal, but is just not tested for.

 However, the use of sodium bicarbonate for the treatment of an upset stomach or to treat metabolic acidosis is perfectly reasonable.
 Small doses would be used for these treatments and very large doses are used for bicarbonate loading.
 Should it be banned, excess bicarbonate can be easily detected in the urine.